AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 + ✅ You have felt the need for a simple, code-efficient way to apply coloring to your components and pages, whether they are web-components, React components, or simple html pages.
 + ✅ You have failed to find extensible, satisfactory solutions in the mainstream existing libraries.
 + ✅ You have a bit of experience in object-oriented programming so the _Swatch way of doing things_ will feel more natural to you.
-+ ✅ You are interested in cutting-edge web design and you have already been looking at CSS4 variables as way to make your stylesheets more efficient.
++ ✅ You are interested in cutting-edge web design and you have already been looking at CSS variables as way to make your stylesheets more efficient.
 + ✅ You target code savings in CSS as a way to improve maintainability of stylesheets.

 **Do not use this library if :**
 + ❌ If you are a beginner front-end developper, this library might seem a complex way to solve a simple problem (coloring).
 There are easier, altough much less code-efficient, solutions to this problem we recommend you to consider.
 + ❌ If you are using Bootstrap or Semantic-UI, these libraries already provide a hard-coded set of colors which is unfortunately incompatible with Swatch unless you wish to compile your own version of those libraries.
-+ ❌ If you are using CSS-in-JS (namely styled-components), you proabably have little use for CSS4 variables ([and have little respect for DOM specs anyway :) ](https://gomakethings.com/whats-wrong-with-css-in-js/)).
++ ❌ If you are using CSS-in-JS (namely styled-components), you proabably have little use for CSS variables ([and have little respect for DOM specs anyway :) ](https://gomakethings.com/whats-wrong-with-css-in-js/)).
 Bear in mind the 'C' in 'CSS' means 'Cascading' and CSS-in-JS patterns are oblivious to this feature of the language.

 :::note